r7b7/hosp-ai/README.md

 The result?
 Hosp-AI

+Hosp is a short form derived from the Danish word - holdspiller - In English it means "team player".
+The idea is to create a library that's effective and fits in easily.

 A library designed for quick prototyping with LLMs, and fully compatible with production-ready frameworks like Spring Boot.

 Thanks to [Adalflow](https://github.com/SylphAI-Inc/AdalFlow) , the inspiration behind building this library.